jaescalo/akamai-edgeworker-examples/ekv-importer/README.md

 ## Usage
 ```
-Usage: edgekv_importer.py [OPTIONS]
+Usage: edgekv_importer.py [OPTIONS] COMMAND [ARGS]...

+  EdgeKV bulk and single upload utility.

 Options:
-  -m, --mode [api|edgeworker]     Write to EKV via the admin API or an
-                                  EdgeWorker  [required]
-  -f, --filename PATH             Path to the CSV file  [required]
-  -k, --key-column TEXT           Column name to use as the key  [required]
-  -d, --delete                    Delete the items in EdgeKV instead of
-                                  upserting
-  -u, --upload-url TEXT           The URL to upload data to for EdgeWorker
-                                  mode
-  -n, --namespace-id TEXT         EKV Namespace
-  -g, --group-id TEXT             EKV Group
-  -t, --network [staging|production]
-                                  EKV Network (only used when mode=api, falls
-                                  back to AKAMAI_NETWORK env var)
   --help  Show this message and exit.

+Commands:
+  bulk  Process bulk operations from a CSV file.
+  item  Process an item key-value operation.
 ```

 ### Example #1
-To import all entries using the Edgeworker mode in CSV and use the `code` column as the item ID for EdgeKV.
-Environment variables are used for the namespace and group.
+To import all the items from a CSV using the Edgeworker mode and use the `code` column as the item ID for EdgeKV.
+Environment variables are used for the namespace and group which should be made available to the environment prior to running the command.
 ```
-$ python3 edgekv_importer.py --mode edgeworker --filename example_input.csv -k code -u "https://some.akamaized.host/path"
+$ python3 edgekv_importer.py bulk --mode edgeworker --filename example_input.csv -k code -u "https://some.akamaized.host/path"
 ```

 ### Example #2
-To delete all entries using the Edgeworker mode in CSV and use the `key` column as the item ID for EdgeKV.
+To delete all the items from a CSV using the Edgeworker mode and use the `key` column as the item ID for EdgeKV.
 The namespace and group ID are passed as arguments in the CLI instead of environment variables.
 ```
-$ python3 edgekv_importer.py --mode edgeworker --filename example_input.csv -k code -u "https://some.akamaized.host/path" --namespace-id my_namespace --group-id my_group --delete
+$ python3 edgekv_importer.py bulk --mode edgeworker --filename example_input.csv -k code -u "https://some.akamaized.host/path" --namespace-id my_namespace --group-id my_group --delete
 ```

 ### Example #3
-To import all entries using the API mode in CSV and use the `code` column as the item ID for EdgeK.
-Environment variables are used for the namespace, group and activation network.
+Upsert a single item using the API mode.
+Environment variables are used for the namespace and group which should be made available to the environment prior to running the command.
 ```
-$ python3 edgekv_importer.py --mode api --filename example_bucketed.csv -k code
+$ python3 edgekv_importer.py item --mode api --key my_key --value my_value -u "https://some.akamaized.host/path"
 ```

 ### Example #4
-To delete all entries using the API mode in CSV and use the `key` column as the item ID for EdgeKV.
+Delete a single item using the API mode.
 The namespace, group and activation network are passed as arguments in the CLI instead of environment variables.
 ```
-$ python3 edgekv_importer.py --mode api --filename example_bucketed.csv -k code --namespace-id my_namespace --group-id my_group --network staging --delete
+$ python3 edgekv_importer.py item --mode api --key my_key --value my_value --namespace-id my_namespace --group-id my_group --network staging --delete
 ```